 “…in a flash, in the twinkling of an eye, at the last trumpet.
 For the trumpet will sound, the dead will be raised imperishable, and we will be changed.”
 1 Corinthians 15:52 NIV

 The Trumpet Will Sound – Rosh Hashanah and Christianity?

 Many people hear Rosh Hashanah and immediately identify it as a Jewish holiday.
 But is it?
-Yes it is.
+Well, yes of course it is.
 But it is deeper than just a “holiday”.
 In actuality, it is a Biblical festival.
 It is a festival of the Lord with significance for both Jews and Christians.
 For Jews, the Festival is part of their heritage and culture.
 It also has religious significance as it is tied into the Days of Awe, where atonement was made.
 For Christians, it has prophetic significance and provides great insight into their faith in a Jewish Messiah.
 Christians should have an understanding of the roots of their faith and this day is one of such significance prophetically that I think all Christians should seek to understand it.
 After all, Ephesians 2:11-13 speaks of the Gentile’s reconciliation:

 “Therefore, remember that formerly you who are Gentiles by birth and called “uncircumcised” by those who call themselves “the circumcision” (which is done in the body by human hands)— remember that at that time you were separate from Christ, excluded from citizenship in Israel and foreigners to the covenants of the promise, without hope and without God in the world.
 But now in Christ Jesus you who once were far away have been brought near by the blood of Christ.”
 NIV

 Galatians 3:28 says:

 “There is neither Jew nor Gentile, neither slave nor free, nor is there male and female, for you are all one in Christ Jesus.”
 NIV